textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Target audiences

-User documentation is currently maintained with two audience types in mind.
+User documentation is currently maintained with primary and secondary audiences in mind.

-### Primary target audience
+### Primary audience: New users of software

-The primary target audience of the user documentation website is new users of Textpattern; notably the administrator (or ‘Publisher’), since that role is automatically adopted when installing Textpattern software.
-We assume that administrators will write their own user instructions if setting up a Textpattern installation for third-party use.
+The primary target audience of user documentation is new users of Textpattern, and notably the administrator (or ‘Publisher’), since that role is assumed when installing Textpattern software.
+We also assume that administrators will write their own user instructions if setting up a Textpattern installation for third-party use, so no presumptions are made about what administrators need for their own communities.

-### Secondary target audience
+### Secondary audiences: Experienced users of software

-The secondary target audience of the user documentation website is experienced users of Textpattern, including active members in the [community forum](https://forum.textpattern.com/).

-The majority of user documentation is _not_ for this audience.
+Secondary audiences are experienced users and active [community](https://forum.textpattern.com/) participants having various project interests, including plugins development and themes design.

 ## Breadth of documentation

 In relation to the primary and secondary audiences are specific breadths, or scopes, of documentation.
+The majority of existing user documentation is for the primary audience.

-### Scope of primary-audience documentation
+### Scope of primary documentation

-The breadth of primary-audience documentation is the core (out-of-the-box) functionality of Textpattern CMS.
-This includes  [administration](https://docs.textpattern.com/administration) features and capabilities, [Textpattern tags](https://docs.textpattern.com/tags) and [tag attributes](https://docs.textpattern.com/tags/tag-basics), and the front-end [themes functionality](https://docs.textpattern.com/themes).
-Related, but to a lesser degree, is information to initially [install Textpattern](https://docs.textpattern.com/installation), including tips on web server and database configuration, and post-installation troubleshooting information in the form of [FAQs](https://docs.textpattern.com/faqs).
+The breadth of primary-audience documentation is the core (out-of-the-box) functionality of Textpattern.
+This includes  [administration](https://docs.textpattern.com/administration) features and capabilities, and [Textpattern tags](https://docs.textpattern.com/tags) and [tag attributes](https://docs.textpattern.com/tags/tag-basics) information To a lesser degree is information to initially [install Textpattern](https://docs.textpattern.com/installation), including tips on web server and database configuration, and post-installation troubleshooting information in the form of [FAQs](https://docs.textpattern.com/faqs).

 Excepting the following section, the remainder of these guidelines are written with the primary audience and scope in mind.

-### Scope of secondary-audience documentation
+### Scope of secondary documentation

-The scope of secondary-audience documentation includes [plugin development](https://docs.textpattern.com/development/) resources, a smattering of [back-end themes](https://docs.textpattern.com/themes) instructions, a miscellaneous handful of shortcake examples and tutorials, and Textpattern [brand and collaboration](https://docs.textpattern.com/brand/)  information, including these guidelines.
+The scope of secondary-audience documentation includes [plugin development](https://docs.textpattern.com/development/) resources, a smattering of [back-end themes](https://docs.textpattern.com/themes) instructions, a miscellaneous handful of shortcode (custom Textpattern forms and tags) examples and tutorials, and Textpattern [brand and collaboration](https://docs.textpattern.com/brand/)  information, including these guidelines.

+This information is piecemeal and not ideally suited for where it exists.
+Other network platforms like [Textpattern Tips](https://textpattern.tips/), and the forthcoming Plugins and Themes websites are better repositories for secondary documentation types (see [A single documentation type](#a-single-documentation-type)).

 ### Depth of documentation